elootje98/Project/PROCESS.md

 Working on the update function for the line chart.

 ## 13-06-2019
 The update function for the line chart is more or less working now.

+## 14-06-2019
+Tried to get bugs out of my update functions, didnt work that well yet.
+Had a meeting and there some suggestions were made regarding that toppic.